Excel Pivot Tables Course

 This class shows you step by step how to get your data from where it is to where you want it to be.
 We start with how to make sure things are set up correctly, then build and modify the Pivot Table and end with tools you can use to make the results easy for you and your colleagues to read and interpret.
 Throughout, we focus not just on HOW to do things, but also WHY, so you can apply what you learn to your own projects.

 The workshop will answer the following questions:

-- What do I need to provide so a Pivot Table can produce the information I need?
+- What input data are needed for a Pivot Table to produce the information I need?